Bay Alarm Medical Review Summary

 No In-house Call Monitoring Center – Bay Alarm Medical works with a US-based partner company to provide monitoring services.
 Since they do not run their own in-house monitoring operations, critics point out that this could mean less direct control on managing call quality.
 To be fair, Bay Alarm Medical uses very high quality call centers that meet both CSAA Five Diamond certification and UL quality standards.

-Overall, for its reliability, high quality standards, options and favorable pricing, it’s a great system.
+Overall, for its reliability, high quality standards, system options and favorable pricing, Bay Alarm Medical makes a great choice.
 For comparisons, see the Medical Alert Systems Reviews section.

 Bay Alarm Medical Detailed Review

-Amongst brand-name medical alert companies, Bay Alarm Medical has one of the lowest pricing for medical home alarm systems.
+Amongst brand-name medical alert companies, Bay Alarm Medical makes it a point to keep its pricing for medical alarm systems competitive.
 This is made possible by their low overheads and cost structure.
 For example, due to their long operations history, they have cultivated relationships with trusted vendors who are willing to extend preferred pricing to them.
 The savings is then passed on to their customers in terms of a lower cost for their systems and services.

 Unlike other competitors, they also are willing to skip doing expensive TV advertisements that could bloat up costs quickly.
 Instead, they rely on alternative and lower cost methods to get the word out to seniors needing medical alert systems.
 One such way they rely on is to provide excellent customer service to their current customers.
 If current customers are pleased with the system, they are likely to refer Bay Alarm Medical to their friends and family who may benefit from having a medical alert system at home.

 How It Works